Aswincse/SoftHack/README.md

-# Underwater pearl harvesting using robotics
+# Underwater Robotics for Pearl Harvesting